IjzerenHein/react-navigation-shared-element-demo/README.md

+# react-navigation-sharedelement-rn60test

-A simply app which verifies that [react-native-shared-element](https://github.com/IjzerenHein/react-native-shared-element) and its [React Navigation binding](https://github.com/IjzerenHein/react-navigation-sharedelement) work with the latest (at the time of writing) libraries:
+A simple app that demonstrates how to use [react-native-shared-element](https://github.com/IjzerenHein/react-native-shared-element) and [React Navigation binding](https://github.com/IjzerenHein/react-navigation-sharedelement) in react-native v0.60.

-- react-native@0.60.5
-- react-navigation@4.0.0
-- react-navigation-stack@1.5.1
-- react-native-gesture-handler@1.4.1,
-- react-native-screens@1.0.0-alpha.23

 ## Usage